status-im/nimbus-eth2/docs/the_nimbus_book/src/preparation.md

 Please check that your [validator is attached](keep-an-eye.md#make-sure-your-validator-is-attached) to your node.

+## Systemd

+Now that you have Nimbus up and running, we recommend [setting up a systemd service](https://www.raspberrypi.org/documentation/linux/usage/systemd.md) with an autorestart on boot (should you experience an unexpected power outage, this will ensure your validator restarts correctly).

+Systemd will also ensure your validator keeps running when you exit your ssh session (`Ctrl-C`) and/or switch off your laptop.

+For the details on how to do this, see [this page](./beacon-node-systemd.md).

 ## VPN

-To avoid exposing your validator identity to the network, we recommend you use a trustworthy VPN such as [protonmail](https://protonmail.com/)..
-This help reduce the risk of revealing your IP address to the network.
+To avoid exposing your validator identity (IP address) to the network, we recommend using a trustworthy VPN such as [protonmail](https://protonmail.com/).
+While it may result in the occasional missed attestation, we believe the [tradeoff](https://our.status.im/validator-privacy-call-to-action/) is worth it.

 ## Ethereum Foundation's Checklist

 Ad a final check, we recommend you also go through the EF'S [staker checklist](https://launchpad.ethereum.org/checklist).